About Rune Reading

-Selection and interpretation
+Selection and interpretation:

 As with many systems of magic and divination, rune magic places a high value both on the individual's 'selection process' and on the philosophical and mystical interpretation of the symbology.
 Typically, selection follows a brief period of introspection, meditation or careful consideration of the question or topic at hand.

-Consider the reading as a whole
+Consider the reading as a whole:

 Interpreting the rune reading, as with tarot readings, can seem easy at first but takes many years to master.
 There are subtleties in rune reading that come not just from understanding the meaning of each individual rune, but from the position of that symbol relative to it's adjacent symbols.
 For example: Is the symbol for wealth surrounded by other symbols of happiness?
 Or by symbols for destruction?
 Is there an overall balance to the reading?
 Is the reading clear and consistent?
 Or is there conflict within the stones?

-iFate readings are designed to be easy for beginners, but advanced rune readers will look far beyond the simplicity of position and meaning and look at the casting as a whole.
+iFate online rune readings are designed to be easy for beginners, but advanced rune readers will look far beyond the simplicity of position and meaning and look at the casting as a whole.
 This additional complexity rises with more advanced readings.
 For this reason, it is recommended that beginning students of runes try the shorter, simpler readings first.